 Frequently Asked Questions

-A 3PL is a third-party logistics company that is able to provide transportation equipment and resources to fit a shipper’s needs while connecting its carrier partners with the appropriate freight to be transported.
+A 3PL is a third-party logistics company that is able to provide transportation equipment and resources to fit a shipper’s needs while connecting the right carrier partner to move their freight.
 In an industry with many moving parts and the evergreen threat of disruptions, 3PLs offer an unmatched ability to meet the challenges both shippers and carriers face within supply chain operations.
 It’s no wonder the 3PL world has erupted in recent years as partners continue to look more and more into outsourcing.
-As of this year, the market size of the 3PL industry is $196.4 billion, with growth expected to reach 3.2% ahead of 2022.
-One of the main reasons this market has steadily increased each year is the growing need to partner with a shipping expert as consumer demand continues to hold high levels.
-Many companies can only support in-house operations to a certain level before outsourcing logistics activities becomes the more viable option in regard to saving time and money.
+As of 2022, the market size of the 3PL industry is over $245 billion, with steady growth expected to continue in the coming years.
+One of the main reasons this market has steadily increased each year is the growing need to collaborate with a shipping expert as consumer demand continues to hold high levels.
+Many companies can only support in-house operations to a certain level before outsourcing logistics activities becomes the more cost-effective and time-saving option.

-When it comes to planning loads and ensuring the most efficient routes possible, carriers greatly benefit from partnering with a 3PL that can take the guesswork out of the process.
+When it comes to planning loads and ensuring the most efficient routes possible, carriers greatly benefit from working with a 3PL that can take the guesswork out of the process.
 With advancements in technology and data analysis, a 3PL partner can provide easy and quick access to available loads that match carrier’s preferences.
-In addition to load matching, 3PLs keep constant communication with carriers about potential disruptions to avoid en route, upcoming freight access that match where a carrier is headed for enhanced route optimization, and ensuring any necessary assets are at carrier’s fingertips from pick-up to delivery.
+In addition to load matching, 3PLs stay in constant communication with carriers about potential disruptions to avoid, upcoming freight access that match where a carrier is headed for enhanced route optimization, and ensuring any necessary assets are at carrier’s fingertips from pick-up to delivery.
 If any issues occur on the road and a carrier needs assistance, they can rely on the 3PL’s dedicated team members to provide solutions that will minimize disruptors and resolve issues quickly.

 It’s always important to do your fair share of research before partnering with any third-party company, as that partnership can directly affect the success and reputation of your own company.
 As you dive into the websites and platforms of each candidate, explore their service capabilities and any additional freight solutions that benefit you and your consumers.
 In addition, check for testimonials from past and current customers to give you an idea of the 3PL’s strengths and reach.
 Lastly, ensure that each 3PL you consider offers the resources you need to be successful.
 If technology and digital tools are important to you, look to see that they can provide you with enhanced visibility solutions, real-time updates and 24/7 customer service with dedicated representatives that understand your freight needs.